 Yōdanji is a very simplistic coffee-break, roguelike game for PC/Switch themed around yōkai—creatures of Japanese myth.
 One of your starting options is a kamaitachi, or sickle weasel.

 Contains Multiple Mustelids

 Set in a fantasy world filled with anthropomorphic animals, up to four players assume the role of a hero chosen among their clan to take part in a campaign to become the next king or queen.
 The game features turn-based board-game mechanics that revolve around the use of dice and cards that are drawn from a deck, with each player’s actions influencing the outcome. – Wikipedia source.

-In this game you can play as a European badger named Horace (The Iron Poet), or some type of otter named Sylas (Fisher of Souls).
+In this game you can play as a Eurasian badger named Horace (The Iron Poet), or some type of otter named Sylas (Fisher of Souls).
 They are both members of the Bandit Clan.
 This game also has many cards featuring different mustelids in the artwork.

 In this game you play as a weasel character while trying to collect 10 eggs hidden throughout the stage, and killing your prey at the end of the level.
 It’s unclear why they call what’s likely a stoat, and a stoat in its ermine coat a marten and a mink, but a great game nonetheless.

 This point and click adventure game features a world full of talking, humanoid animals, amongst them a fox on his quest to find a stolen orb, a relic of the mythical humans.

 Super Animal Royale is a battle royale style game for Windows and MacOS.
 In a vibrant, whimsical 2D environment one takes the role of an animal, and as one of 64 players in a gradually shrinking map peppered with weapons, armor, restoratives and hamster exercise balls, you must fight to be the final survivor.
 Players are rewarded with apparel items, along with experience points and animal DNA to unlock new species of animals.